Chapter 10: Deformation and Structures

 9. Are there more features like this?
 Describe their relationship to the peak.

 As in many other labs, one reason for studying folds and faults is that they are important for understanding and finding economic resources.
 For this reason, many geologists love anticlines.
-If an anticline has an impermeable layer such as a shale; this can act as a barrier to fluids moving through the Earth.
-Consequently, fluids will stop at this layer trapping water, oil and gas.
+If an anticline has an impermeable layer such as a shale, it can act as a barrier to fluids moving through the Earth.
+Consequently, fluids will stop at this layer, trapping water, oil, and gas.
 Also, fluids can carry strategic elements such as gold.
 The Hill End anticline in Australia was mined and produced over 60 tons of gold!

 Block diagram of the Pannionian basin, Hungary